NIPT Funding Criteria

 NIPT is publicly funded if:

-Category I criteria (can be ordered by any physician or nurse practitioner)
+Category I criteria (can be ordered by any physician, midwife or nurse practitioner)

-- the maternal age will be 40 years or older at the expected date of delivery
+- The age of the pregnant individual will be 40 years or older at the expected date of delivery

-- in the context of in vitro fertilization, the maternal age is guided by the age at egg retrieval (whether own egg or donor egg)
+- In the context of in vitro fertilization, this is defined as the oocyte (egg) age at retrieval being 39 or older (whether self-provided or donor oocyte)

-If you meet one of these requirements, your health-care practitioner can use the publicly-funded requisition for testing.
+If you meet one of these requirements, your health-care provider can use the publicly-funded requisition for testing.

 Category II criteria (must be ordered by a genetics or maternal-fetal medicine specialist)

-- the ultrasound shows findings suggestive of a sex chromosome difference
+- Ultrasound findings suggestive of a sex chromosome aneuploidy

-- the ultrasound shows findings suggestive of a disorder of sex determination
+- Ultrasound findings suggestive of a difference/disorder of sex development (DSD)

-If you meet one of these requirements, your health-care practitioner can use the publicly-funded requisition for testing.
+If you meet one of these requirements, your health-care provider can use the publicly-funded requisition for testing.

 Please note that you must meet the eligibility criteria at the time that the testing is performed in order for NIPT to be publicly funded.
 If none of the above funding criteria is met at the time of blood draw, the test is not medically necessary nor insured, and therefore reimbursement cannot be issued by the lab.